theobori-cafe/theobori.cafe/posts/chezmoi.md

 {% endraw %}
 &nbsp;

-For the moment the repository is only compatible with Fedora only, however it is easy to implement other distributions.
+For the moment the repository is only compatible with Fedora and Arch Linux, however it is easy to implement other distributions.

 ## Apply from a different machine
 &nbsp;